Basics | Plugins | Howtos | Applications

 toolbar

-A row with action buttons at the top of a list window or detail window.
+A row with action buttons at the top of a data window.

 navigation buttons